-The competent supervisory authority for private insurance in Greece is the Bank of Greece ('BoG').
+The competent supervisory authority for private insurance in Greece is the BoG.
 Insurance and reinsurance undertakings fall under the supervision of the BoG.
-Law no. 4364/2016, which among others incorporates Directive (EU) no. 2009/138 (hereinafter, the Solvency II Directive) into Greek law, regulates the supervision of private insurance.
-It regulates inter alia the establishment and licensing of (re)insurance undertakings (both life and non-life), the cross-border operation of licensed EEA insurance undertakings via the freedom of establishment and the freedom to provide services ('European passport'), the operational requirements of (re)insurance undertakings, the supervision of insurance groups, as well as the reorganisation and winding-up procedures for insurance undertakings.
+Law No. 4364/2016, which among others incorporates Directive (EU) No. 2009/138 (the Solvency II Directive) into Greek law, regulates the supervision of private insurance.
+It regulates, inter alia, the establishment and licensing of (re)insurance undertakings (both life and non-life), the cross-border operation of licensed EEA insurance undertakings via the freedom of establishment and the freedom to provide services (European passport), the operational requirements of (re)insurance undertakings, the supervision of insurance groups, as well as the reorganisation and winding-up procedures for insurance undertakings.
 It follows the 'three-pillar' approach of the Solvency II Directive regarding the structure and operation of insurance undertakings.
 The law addresses the quantitative requirements imposed on insurance undertakings, including asset and liability valuation rules, capital requirement calculations, and identification of eligible own funds.
-It further sets out qualitative requirements, such as corporate governance and risk management
+It further sets out qualitative requirements, such as corporate governance and risk management rules, as well as the supervisory process with competent authorities.
+Third, it addresses transparency issues including the requirements of reporting to supervisory authorities, and disclosure to the public (market discipline).
+Several of its provisions, however, cannot be classified as part of any of the three pillars.